FairyyGenie/introToIM/midtermProject/journal.md

 Complete, it is actully quite simple making this class.
 Just that I have to set up conditions some other day for the game.

+Also the game end up nothing like the ugly sketch ahah.

 #### June 10th: the sprite classes set up --> trash and the basket for trash

 Complete, this took me a lot of time.